Rhodes Chroma Dual Channel Board Tester

 This shows the results of the Osc A volts/octave test.
 The MCU measures the CV required to tune to C2,C3,C4,C5,C6 and C7 notes and displays them.
 Then it calculates the minimum and maximum difference between these voltages and displays that.
 Note that the oscillator frequency increases as the control voltage is decreased.

 I am currently offering bare pc boards for $30 plus shipping and programmed PIC chips ($10) if anyone wants to build one of these.
 Here is a parts list for the other components.
 Here is some important information about assembling the pcb.
+Here is similar information for version 1.1 of the pcb.
 Here is the schematic.
 Here is a component placement dwg for the pcb.

 Here is a short User Manual for the tester.
 Please feel free to email me if you feel more information is needed in some places.